Making Vision Transformers Truly Shift-Equivariant

-{\bf Segmentation with equivariant upsampling.} Segmentation models with ViT backbones continue to use CNN decoders, \eg, Swin~\cite{liu_2021_swin} uses UperNet~\cite{xiao2018unified}.
+\myparagraph{Segmentation with equivariant upsampling.} Segmentation models with ViT backbones continue to use CNN decoders, \eg, Swin~\cite{liu_2021_swin} uses UperNet~\cite{xiao2018unified}.
 As explained by~\citet{rojas-neurips2022-learnable}, to obtain a shift-equivariant CNN decoder, the key is to keep track of the downsampling indices and use them to put features back to their original positions during upsampling.
-We follow the same strategy, the main difference is that adaptive ViTs involve additional shifts due to the adaptive window selection,~\ie, we also keep track of the window indices from the backbone and account for their shifts during upsampling.
+Different from CNNs, the proposed ViTs involve data-adaptive window selections,~\ie, we would also need to keep track of the window indices and account for their shifts during upsampling.